StackStorm/st2/docs/source/install/puppet.rst

 Profiles
 ~~~~~~~~
-In addition to providing a full-install profile, each of the separate profiles are broken up to allow flexibily in defining a site-specific StackStorm profile.
+In addition to providing a full-install profile, each of the separate profiles are broken up to allow flexibly in defining a site-specific StackStorm profile.
 Within the module exist several default-configured profiles for the components of StackStorm and its dependencies.

 The full list of profiles are: